 The scholarship committee will select one winner for the $1,000 scholarship – which will be awarded in the form of a check made out to the winner's college or university.

 The scholarship is taxable.
-You’ll be asked to submit a Form W-9 and a 1099 will be issued to you in early 2018.
+You'll be asked to submit a Form W-9 and a Form-1099 will be issued to you.

 Each student may only submit one entry.
 If it is determined that a participant has entered with more than one entry, all of the participant’s submissions will be disqualified.

-Application period starts on February 1st, 2017 at 8 a.m.
+Application period starts on January 1st, 2019 at 8 a.m.
 ET.
-Winners will be notified via email by September 1st.
-Scholarship award will be awarded no later than October 1st.
+Winner(s) will be notified via email by June 1st, 2019.
+Scholarship award will be awarded upon confirmation of winner details and bursar instructions.

 All portions of the application must be answered, attaching all requested documents.